Individual Retirement Accounts (IRAs)

 Contributing to an IRA

-A traditional, contributory, or pre-tax, IRA allows most people to contribute up to $6,500 per year.1 If you are 50 or older, a “catch-up” provision allows you to contribute another $3,500 for a total of IRALimit50plus per year.
+A traditional contributory, or pre-tax, IRA allows most people to contribute up to $6,500 per year.1 If you are age age 50 or older, a “catch-up” provision allows you to contribute another $1,000 for a total of $7,500 per year.

-Depending on whether you have a retirement plan through your employer, your income and tax-filing status, some or all of traditional IRA contributions could be fully tax Further, there are no income limits to contributing to a traditional IRA, even if you don’t qualify for a deduction.
+Depending on whether you have a retirement plan through your employer, your income and tax-filing status, some or all of traditional IRA contributions could be fully tax deductible.
+A tax adviser can offer clarity on your particular situation and eligibility.
+Further, there are no income limits to contributing to a traditional IRA, even if you don’t qualify for a deduction.
 Additionally, assets in a pre-tax 401(k) plan may be rolled over into an IRA after leaving your employer.

 SEP and SIMPLE IRAs

-Both SEP (Simplified Employee Pension) and SIMPLE (Savings Incentive Match Plan for Employees) IRAs are designed for self-employed individuals, small business owners and their employees.
-Both are similar to a traditional IRA in that they allow for contributions to grow tax-free until withdrawn and funds cannot be distributed until age 59.5 without incurring a penalty.
+Both SEP (Simplified Employee Pension) and SIMPLE (Savings Incentive Match Plan for Employees) IRAs are designed for self-employed individuals, small-business owners and their employees.
+Both are similar to a traditional IRA in that they allow contributions to grow tax free until withdrawn and funds cannot be distributed until age 59½ without incurring a penalty.
 They differ over contribution limits and who makes the contributions.

 With a SIMPLE IRA, the employee makes the majority of contributions, with a small contribution required by the employer.
-Employees can contribute up to $15,500 annually—with a $3,500 per year “catch-up” contribution if over ae 50—and employers can match that up to 3% of the employee contribution.
-Like in a traditional IRA, employees can take a tax deduction for their contributions to a SIMPLE IRA plan.
+Employees can contribute up to $15,500 annually, with a $3,500 per year “catch-up” contribution if over age 50.
+Employers can match that amount up to 3% of the employee contribution.
+As with a traditional IRA, employees can take a tax deduction for their contributions to a SIMPLE IRA plan.

 With a SEP IRA, the employer makes all of the contributions, which cannot exceed the lesser of 25% of the employee’s compensation or $66,0002.
 Employees can take a tax deduction on contributions by their employer, up to a maximum of 25% of their annual compensation.